Graduate Diploma in Business Administration

 The graduate diploma is based on the master’s program but requires fewer units of study.
 In most circumstances, you can choose to progress to the Master of Business Administration on satisfactory completion of the graduate diploma.

-The Graduate Diploma of Business Administration requires the completion of 48 credit points comprising two components:
+The Graduate Diploma of Business Administration requires the completion of 48 credit points comprising two components: (1) seven core units of study (42 credit points), and (2) one elective unit of study (6 credit points).

 Candidates must also complete the zero credit point unit MBA Online Primers.